 EAPN-Finland is part of The European Anti Poverty Network (EAPN), which is the largest European network of national, regional and local networks, involving anti-poverty NGOs and grassroot groups as well as European Organisations, active in the fight against poverty and social exclusion.
 It was established in 1990.

-At present, EAPN Europe is a network of 31 national networks of voluntary organisations and grassroots groups and 18 European organisations.
+At present, EAPN Europe is a network of 31 national networks of voluntary organisations and grassroots groups and around 15 European organisations.
 The membership of EAPN is involved in a variety of activities aimed at combating poverty and social exclusion including, education and training activities, service provision and activities aimed at the participation and empowerment of people experiencing poverty and social exclusion.

 Together the membership of EAPN aims to put the fight against poverty high on the agenda of the EU and to ensure cooperation at EU level aimed at the eradication of poverty and social exclusion.